|Excursion (one day)||28|

 - all individual components need to be sufficient.
 The course guide gives more details on the assessment procedure.

-Selected papers and background material will be provided depending on the selected subjects within the course and assignments will be provided through Blackboard.
+Selected papers and background material will be provided depending on the selected subjects within the course and assignments will be provided in Brightspace.
 The course guide provides details on literature.

 |Verplicht voor:||MGI||Geo-Information Science||MSc||6WD|